bbenedict/bbenedict/100days.md

 Had to do a research on research day to find my next source of learning.
 I ended up on is Tensorflow and the Keras api.
 Back into neural nets we go.

-## day 78
+## day 79

 I found a fantisic course on Keras and Tensorflow on YouTube.
 It was sponsored or creatd by [DeepLizard](https://deeplizard.com/) and listed on YouTube as part of (FreeCodeCamp.org)[https://www.freecodecamp.org/].
 You'll find the course here: [Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial](https://www.youtube.com/watch?v=qFJeN9V1ZsI&t=1791s).
 It's very well done.
 I recommend it if you are starting out with Tensorflow and Keras.

-## day 79
+## day 80

 Day two of the YouTube course Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial.
 Covered more training and testing, with cross validation, and plotting everything in a confusion matrix.

-I should be able to complete everything in one more day.
+## day 81

+Worked through Convolutional Neural Networks matieral in the YouTube course Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial.

+## day 82

+Closed out the topic with a round of fine-tuning starting with the VGG16 model for image classification.